Songs (Regina Spektor album)

 Songs is the second album by singer-songwriter Regina Spektor.
 The album was recorded in its entirety on Christmas Day of 2001; each song was recorded in one take.
 Copies of the self-released album were sold at Spektor's early live shows.
-The album is still sold at shows.
-This is the only one of Spektor's albums not to appear on streaming services, though many of the tracks can be heard on the 2006 compilation album Mary Ann Meets the Gravediggers and Other Short Stories.
+This used to be the only album of hers not available on streaming services, though many of the tracks can be heard on the 2006 compilation album Mary Ann Meets the Gravediggers and Other Short Stories.
+It was officially released to streaming services on November 29, 2024.